pivotal/docs-tap/getting-started.md

 In this section, you are going to:

-  - Create an application accelerator using Tanzu Application Platform GUI and CLI.
+  - Create an application accelerator by using Tanzu Application Platform GUI and CLI.

-### <a id="create-an-app-acc"></a>Create an application accelerator ###
+### <a id="create-an-app-acc"></a>Create an application accelerator

 You can use any Git repository to create an accelerator.
-You need the URL for the repository to create an accelerator.
+You need the repository URL to create an accelerator.

-For this example the Git repository should be `public` and contain a `README.md` file.
-These are all options that are available  when you create repositories on GitHub.
+The Git repository must be `public` and contain a `README.md` file.
+These options are available to configure when you create repositories on GitHub.

-To create a new application accelerator using your Git repository, follow these steps:
+To create a new application accelerator by using your Git repository, follow these steps:

 1. Clone your Git repository.